Anne Clark (poet)

 Anne Charlotte Clark (born 14 May 1960) is an English poet, singer and songwriter.
 Her first album, The Sitting Room, was released in 1982, and she has released over a dozen albums since then.

 Her poetry work with experimental musicians occupies a region bounded roughly by electronic, dance (techno applies on occasion) and possibly avant-garde genres, with varying hard as well as romantic and orchestral styles.

 Clark is mainly a spoken word artist.
 Many of her lyrics deal critically with the imperfections of humanity, everyday life, and politics.
-Especially in her early works she has created a gloomy, melancholy kind of atmosphere bordering on weltschmerz.
-She has been considered one of the pioneers in the spoken-word music genre, as well as being highly idolised across the board of techno-pop and new wave music, especially across Europe.
+Especially in her early works she created a gloomy, melancholy atmosphere bordering on weltschmerz.
+She has been considered one of the pioneers in the spoken-word music genre, as well as being acclaimed for her synth-pop and new wave music, especially across Europe.

 Early life

 Clark was born the daughter of a Roman Catholic Irish mother, Cecilia, and a mixed Scottish and Welsh Protestant father, Herbert.
-She has one brother, John and mentions in her spoken biography 'Notes Taken Traces Left' that her mother also had another son who died shortly after being born.
-From this biography there are also mentions of her two nephews.
+She has one brother, John and mentions in her spoken biography Notes Taken Traces Left that her mother also had another son who died shortly after being born.
 Clark recollects her childhood in her spoken biography as being "troubled but loving at the same time".
 At the age of 16, she left school.
 She took various jobs, one of which was as a nurse in a psychiatric hospital.
-Clark then got a job at the local record store (and label), Bonaparte Records.
-Punk rock was finding its way into London's music scene and perfectly matched her emotions.
+Clark then worked at a local record store (and label), Bonaparte Records.
+Punk rock was finding its way into London's music scene and matched her emotions.

-Clark soon became involved with the Warehouse Theatre, an independently financed stage for bands, that was always low on cash.
+Clark became involved with the Warehouse Theatre, an independently financed stage for bands, that was low on cash.
 Although the theatre's owners initially objected to the strange, pierced punk scene characters and their leather outfits, she was able to successfully arrange the program.
 Clark managed to fill the theatre with artists like Paul Weller, Linton Kwesi Johnson, French & Saunders, The Durutti Column, Ben Watt (who later became a member of Everything But The Girl), and many others.
 She experimented with music and lyrics herself and first appeared on stage in Richard Strange's Cabaret Futura with Depeche Mode.

 Clark worked with Paul Weller to help set up Riot Stories.
-He had put up an article about helping young writers that had no chances of being signed up to major records.
+He had put up an article about helping young writers that were unable to be signed up to major record labels.
 Clark said that at first the relationship was troubled due to him not replying to her letters.
 She announced "After a pretty heated letter calling out his rudeness, I received one back in the same tone."
-Clark subsequently goes on to talk about how the relationship ended up being a strong one, which still exists today.
+Clark subsequently said that the relationship ended up being a strong one, which still exists today.